Israel - Desert Eco Building

 - Renovation of structures when needed

 There is also a hospitality component to the program that may requireyou to be involved in general maintenance duties such as: cleaning, gardening, repairs, cooking, and preparing huts for eco-tourist guests.
 During national holidays your duties will focus on hosting guests at the eco village.

 Volunteers are expected to work 6-7 hours per day / 5 days per week.
 The team is small, intimate and friendly.
 The work requires manual-labor and spending lots of hours outside in the Negev desert.
 The conditions in the desert are extreme so volunteers need to be prepared for the climate as well as the highly physical work of building and construction.

 Accommodations: you will stay in very basic, rustic Bedouin style huts for 1 - 2 people with mattresses, linens, and wood burning heaters.
 Facilities include a communal living room, equipped kitchen, shared bathrooms with compost toilets and hot showers, and an outdoor fireplace.
 During non-working hours, you can relax by the pool or watch a movie on the laptop.
 There is a gas station about a 15 minute walk from the resort if you wish to purchase snacks.

 Food: Groceries are provided for cooking.

-Internet: there is one computer for emails, a 10 minute walk from the resort.
+Internet: There is one computer for emails, a 10 minute walk from the resort.
+Free Wi-Fi available in the main kitchen area.

 Laundry: washing machine is available for your use.

 After work hours, volunteers can enjoy this unique desert region, relax by the new eco pool, and just chill out under the stars.
 You will have the weekends off to explore other regions of Israel such as Eilat and Jerusalem.
 You can also join yoga lessons once a week at the resort.

 - Conversational English or Hebrew